-Click on either above or below to go to the page of that section.
+Click on any of the names to be taken to the page of that continent.

 Known as the Realm of Ice and Fire, Ristell is as diverse a place as can be found in the Fiv'ean Realms.
 From the blazing Arcadia Desert to the frigid northlands of Nyx and steamy southern Wilds, the surface is a harsh, unforgiving place, while the ever-dark Underground is more suitable for most races not native to Ristell.

 The great Markers of Ristell are hidden well upon the Realm, and serve to not only connect the Realm to the great Void Hydra, but to balance Noctis as well.

 Ristell is a chaotic Realm with an incredible array of vastly different and unique Realm stars of varying colors, shapes, and sizes.
 Void stars can be seen clearly on some nights, and be completely absent in others, depending on the light of the suns and moons.

 The only Realm in this Void hydra to sport quite so many celestial bodies, Ristell has no fewer than three suns and five moons.
 The suns are almost always in the sky at the same time; one is the largest, bright gold, and is called the Sun of the People.
 The second is a deep scarlet, throwing conflicting red rays down upon the earth, and is named the Sun of the Earth.
 The last is a bright white and is quite small comparably, and is known as the Sun of the Gods.